Quiiine/Used-Car-Agency-DBMS/README.md

 ## Contents

-- `presentation.pptx`: A PowerPoint presentation that provides an overview of the project, including its objectives, database design, data import, and SQL queries used for analysis.
+- `presentation.pdf`: A PowerPoint presentation that provides an overview of the project, including its objectives, database design, data import, and SQL queries used for analysis.

 - `Bigdata-HW1...sql`: The SQL code that includes the commands for creating the database tables, setting up primary keys, foreign keys, and performing data analysis using SQL queries.